OrigamiYoda729/library.js/README.md

 # library.js
-A simple system for loading CSS and JS libraries
+Load CSS and JavaScript libraries straight from the console.

+## Setup